rudrab/MkBiB/README.md

 You write articles in peer reviewed journal, and your `Downloads` folder is usually a mess.
 Now manage your journals as you write it: from your BiBTeX.
 > This is a development branch.
-Many features, notably copy bibtex is broken.
+Many features, notably `IMPORT RIS` is broken.

+### New in version 1.0
+ - Better handling of LaTeX maths (This is the primary reason to move to `bibtexparser-v2`)
+ - Faster

 ## Install
 Do it in standard Linux way:
 ```
 autogen.sh; make; sudo make install